DeanoC/tiny_imageformat/README.md

 ## API Overview
 All types and function are prefixed by _TinyImageFormat_ or _TIF_ as a form of namespaces, these will be left off for the API documentation.

 The basic unit is the block, each image format has a 3D size that represents the smallest quantum of data you can work with.
-For basic image formats this is a 1x1x1 pixel block, meaning you can fetch and put single pixels of the image.
-However many other image formats have block larger than this.
+For basic image formats this is a 1x1x1 pixel block, meaning you can encode and decode single pixels of the image.
+However many other image formats have blocks larger than this.
 The DXBC formats are all 4x4x1 as thats the size of the compressed data.
-The smallest quantum you can fetch or put is a 4x4 pixel block.
+The smallest quantum you can encode or decode is a 4x4 pixel block.

 Another common use of blocks is to pack non machine word aligned image format (like 1 bit per pixel images) and also pixel format with different frequency (I.e 4:2:0 video formats, that store channels at different rates).

 The smallest unit the API uses is an 8 bit byte, smaller formats either have large block size or multiple channels are packed together to 8 or more bits.

-E.g.

-_R4G4_ is an 8 bit byte encoding 2 4 bit channels

-_R1_ is an 8 bit byte encoding 8 pixels together (has a block size of 8x1x1)

 ## Base